systemd/systemd/docs/CREDENTIALS.md

 Credentials are supposed to be useful for carrying sensitive information, such as cryptographic key material.
-For this kind of data (symmetric) encryption and authentication is provided to make storage of the data at rest safer.
+For this kind of data (symmetric) encryption and authentication are provided to make storage of the data at rest safer.
 The data may be encrypted and authenticated with AES256-GCM.
 The encryption key can either be one derived from the local TPM2 device, or one stored in `/var/lib/systemd/credential.secret`, or a combination of both.
-If a TPM2 device is available and `/var/` resides on persistent storage the default behaviour is to use the combination of both for encryption, thus ensuring that credentials protected this way can only be decrypted and validated on the local hardware and OS installation.
+If a TPM2 device is available and `/var/` resides on a persistent storage, the default behaviour is to use the combination of both for encryption, thus ensuring that credentials protected this way can only be decrypted and validated on the local hardware and OS installation.
 Encrypted credentials stored on disk thus cannot be decrypted without access to the TPM2 chip and the aforementioned key file `/var/lib/systemd/credential.secret`.
-Moreover, credentials cannot be prepared on another machine than the local one.
+Moreover, credentials cannot be prepared on a machine other than the local one.

 The `systemd-creds` tool provides the commands `encrypt` and `decrypt` to encrypt and decrypt/authenticate credentials.
 Example: